| | | | | |

 Pin

-STEP 3: Carefully float the bottle cap in a bowl of water so that it is free to move around.
+STEP 3: Carefully float the bottle cap in a bowl of water so it is free to move around.

 Pin

-Please note: if it does not work, rub the needle with the magnet again.
+💡 Please note: if it does not work, rub the needle with the magnet again.

 Pin

-How Does a Compass Work
+How Does a DIY Compass Work?

 Pin